 |

-Jake KimmelMS StudentI’m pursing a master's degree in the Department of Fisheries and Wildlife at Michigan State University.
-I graduated with a B.S. in Fisheries and Wildlife from Michigan State University in December 2017, concentrating on conservation biology with a minor in marine ecosystems management.
-My research is investigating the role of amino acids in olfactory imprinting of lake sturgeon and identifying critical life stages during which sturgeon should be raised in their natal waters for effecting restoration.
-I conduct my research at the Black River Sturgeon Rearing Facility in Cheboygan County, where I have previously worked on a project measuring the effect of migration and reproductive behaviors on sperm quality in lake sturgeon.
+I manage our lamprey and zebrafish facilities, including raising fish, maintaining research equipment and space, and assisting with various research projects.
+I graduated with M.S. and B.S. degrees in Fisheries and Wildlife from Michigan State University.
+For my B.S., I had concentrations in conservation biology with a minor in marine ecosystems management.
+My M.S. research focused on the role of amino acids in olfactory imprinting of lake sturgeon and identifying critical life stages during which sturgeon should be raised in their natal waters for effecting restoration.

 |